Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Proof of the upper bound for

 which quantifies the residual budget available for the score term after accounting for the linear and nonlinear correction terms.
 We next define the event

-On this event, the bounds established in Eqs. \eqref{finalbound1} and \eqref{finalbound2} imply that
+On this event, the bounds established in Eqs.~\eqref{finalbound1} and \eqref{finalbound2} imply that

-Equivalently, on the event $\mathcal{E}$, the map $\mathcal{F}$ satisfies
+Equivalently, on the event \(\mathcal{E}\), the map \(\mathcal{F}\) satisfies

-that is $\mathcal{F}$ maps $\mathcal{C}^{(\infty)}_{\epsilon}$ into itself.
+that is, \(\mathcal{F}\) maps \(\mathcal{C}^{(\infty)}_{\epsilon}\) into itself.

-We now verify the conditions required to apply Brouwer’s fixed-point theorem.
-The set $\mathcal C_\epsilon$ is nonempty (it contains $0$), closed, and bounded in $\mathbb R^d$; hence it is compact by Heine--Borel theorem.
-Moreover, it is convex, since it is an intersection of $2d < \infty$ closed half-spaces:
+We now verify the conditions required to apply Brouwer's fixed-point theorem.
+The set \(\mathcal{C}^{(\infty)}_\epsilon\) is nonempty, closed, and bounded in \(\mathbb{R}^d\); hence it is compact by the Heine--Borel theorem.
+Moreover, it is convex, since it is an intersection of \(2d<\infty\) closed half-spaces: